katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 This is a custom R package that stacks the monthly files provided by the NEON data portal into a single continuous file for each type of data table in the download.
 It currently handles files downloaded from the data portal, but not files pulled from the API.
-That functionality will be added soon!

 For a guide to using `neonUtilities` on data downloaded from the portal, look <a href="https://www.neonscience.org/neonDataStackR" target="_blank">here</a>.

-## Intro to NEON Exercises
+## Intro to NEON Exercises Part 2

-### Computational Part 2

-*code to come*

 ### Written